Retirement planning tips for LGBT couples

 In the meantime, there are steps LGBT couples can take to prepare for retirement.

-If you have a pension plan at work, whether it’s a defined plan or a 401(k), you’ll need to investigate if and how you can name your spouse or partner as a beneficiary.
-Some employers recognize same sex marriage or other partnership arrangement for various purposes, and some don’t.
+If you have a pension plan at work, whether it’s a defined benefit plan or a 401(k), you’ll need to check with your employer about how to name your partner as a beneficiary.
 Non-spouse beneficiaries, including employees’ partners that are named beneficiaries, are permitted to roll their inherited retirement benefits directly into an inherited individual retirement account or annuity.
 Check with your employer and tax advisor regarding these rules.
-As your needs require, make sure your other benefit programs and policies, including life insurance, IRAs and annuities, name your partner as beneficiary when permissible under applicable law.
+As your needs require, make sure your other benefit programs and policies, including life insurance, IRAs and annuities, name your partner as beneficiary.

 Pension Survivor Benefit

 Under federal law, companies with traditional defined benefit pension plans must offer employees a spousal survivor benefit option, which allows spouses to continue collecting annuity payments after the employee’s death.
-Normally, the employee must accept a lower monthly pension payment in return for spousal protection.
+Since the DOMA decision, all same-sex married couples should be able to secure the spousal survivor benefit option.
+Normally, employees must accept a lower monthly pension payment in return for spousal protection.

 If you want to leave your estate to your partner, you’ll need to be very specific about it in your will or trust, particularly if you live in a state that does not recognize same sex marriages and even in some states that have domestic partner laws.
 Check the estate laws in your home state to see how they apply to your situation and talk to your legal advisor about your needs.

-Same sex couples are subject to a maximum 40 percent federal estate tax rate on inheritances over $5.25 million (in 2013), whereas heterosexual couples can bequeath unlimited sums to surviving spouses.
+Now, same-sex married couples will be able to inherit their spouse’s estate without tax penalty.
 Check the laws in your home state to see how they apply to your situation.

 LGBT couples that buy long-term care insurance together should ask the insurance company about their requirements for recognizing your marriage or partnership.